ropensci/roweb/_posts/2017-01-09-sustaining-research-projects.md

 ## Possible next steps

-As Neil Chue Hong (@npch on GitHub) suggests (https://github.com/danielskatz/sustaining-research-projects/issues/3), it's likely that some models are better suited for particular stages of a project or for particulary types of projects.
+As Neil Chue Hong (@npch on GitHub) suggests (https://github.com/danielskatz/sustaining-research-projects/issues/3), it's likely that some models are better suited for particular stages of a project or for particularly types of projects.
 It would be useful to examine the current examples to see what we can learn from them.
 We could also learn from a much wider variety of projects, perhaps by a survey where we ask what models they have successfully used (and unsuccessfully tried), along with questions about what phases the projects has been in, and "demographic" information about the project (e.g.,